cophi-wue/German_HateSpeech_Corpus/README.md

 This dataset contains 2871 text instances from the [tweet corpus](https://github.com/uds-lsv/GermEval-2018-Data) described in [3], created as part of the GermEval 2018 Task on the Identification of Offensive Language.
 For this project, we only included the tweets that were classified as 'OFFENSE'.

+### POLLY

+The POLLY corpus originally contains political 125.000 German tweets around the time of the German federal election in 2017 [4].
+Here, we only re-annotated a sample of tweets (around 4.500) that were previously annotated as "hateful" to maintain a balanced dataset overall.

 ## Acknowledgements

 The German hate speech project at the University of Würzburg, including the creation of the hate speech dataset presented here, was made possible with funding from the [Mapara Stiftung](https://stiftungen.bayern.de/stiftung/5827;jsessionid=9DCACF4D2F31F155E6EA1BC2782EF2FC).

+Many thanks also go to Lukas Weimer, who previously supervised the project.

 ## References